MyatMinnKhantMdy/deep-learning-challenge/deep_learning_challenge/AlphabetSoupCharityDeepLearningReport..md

    **Changes made:**
 		    - Increased complexity:
 		    - 1st hidden layer: 100 neurons (ReLU)
-		    - 2nd hidden layer: 30 neurons (ReLU)
+		    - 2nd hidden layer: 30 neurons (Sigmoid)
-		    - 3rd hidden layer: 10 neurons (ReLU)
+		    - 3rd hidden layer: 10 neurons (Sigmoid)
 			- Added a dropout layer of 20% to reduce overfitting.
 			- Increased epochs to 100 and used model checkpoint to store the best model.